-The Compensation Committee's conclusions on the compensation levels for our executive officers are based in large part on input from our chief executive officer, who uses survey data provided by Mercer for companies in the services sector with target revenue for the upcoming fiscal year similar to CorVel.
+The Compensation Committee's conclusions on the compensation levels for our executive officers are based in large part on input from our chief executive officer, who prior to fiscal year 2023 used survey data provided by Mercer, and for fiscal year 2023 onward uses survey data provided by Alera Group, for companies in the services sector with target revenue for the upcoming fiscal year similar to CorVel.
 While the survey data reviewed by our chief executive officer includes the market 50th percentile targets for base salary, annual bonus and long-term incentive compensation opportunities for the covered companies, this data is not used as a strict benchmark, but rather as a market check for the recommendations made to our compensation committee.
 The compensation committee discusses the compensation recommendations made by our chief executive officer prior to their adoption.

-The Compensation Committee considered fiscal year 2022 executive compensation on May 6, 2021, August 5, 2021, December 8, 2021 and February 3, 2022, considered fiscal year 2021 executive compensation on April 30, 2020, July 31, 2020, November 5, 2020 and February 4, 2021, and considered fiscal year 2020 executive compensation on April 25, 2019, August 8, 2019, November 5, 2019 and February 4, 2020.
+The Compensation Committee considered fiscal year 2023 executive compensation on February 3, 2022, May 12, 2022, August 4, 2022, November 3, 2022 and February 1, 2023, considered fiscal year 2022 executive compensation on February 4, 2021, May 6, 2021, August 5, 2021, December 8, 2021 and February 3, 2022, and considered fiscal year 2021 executive compensation on February 4, 2020, April 30, 2020, July 31, 2020, November 5, 2020 and February 4, 2021.
 The material considered by the compensation committee also included the historical compensation and stock option awards made to each of our executive officers.
 As described in more detail below, the results of each executive's annual management by objectives plan, including a comparison of performance and job description relative to achievement and potential, were reviewed and discussed.

-The following table sets forth summary compensation information for our named executive officers for the fiscal years ended March 31, 2022, 2021 and 2020:
+The following table sets forth summary compensation information for our named executive officers for the fiscal years ended March 31, 2023, 2022 and 2021: